 The chair can invite, as observers, global and regional intergovernmental organisations, representatives of United Nations bodies, and representatives of functional commissions of the Economic and Social Council (ECOSOC).
 Representatives of NGOs with ECOSOC consultative status can attend the sessions.

 The chair and the United Nations Office on Drugs and Crime (UNODC) can draw up a list of relevant NGOs, civil society organizations, academic institutions, and the private sector representatives with expertise in cybercrime, and present it to member states who will then decide on who could participate.

-The call for applications for stakeholders to participate as observers in the committee is open.
-The deadline is 1 December 2021, midnight EST.
+The call for applications for stakeholders to participate as observers was 1 December 2021, midnight EST.